Can we visit the DJ at a performance?

 may not be worth it to you if the DJ doesn't have the experience to

 know how to keep the dance floor full.
-Studies show that the music is
+Be sure

-to hire a DJ who has done at least 50 weddings.
-More is always
+to hire a DJ who has done at least 100 weddings but 500 to 1000 events means they are more experienced.

 hall doesn't provide an adequate system.
 Shure is one of the best